 The Annual Fund enables RRCA to improve and expand academic and spiritual programs, offer scholarships to those in need, upgrade facilities, and attract and retain a talented faculty.
-The Building Future Leaders campaign began in 2016 to raise funds for the construction of the new RRCA campus on the back 9 acres adjacent to the existing campus.
-We encourage families and businesses to contribute to the campaign so that financial progress can be made towards Phase 2 of the facility, which includes a gymnasium and cafeteria/multi-purpose room.
+The Building Future Leaders campaign began in 2016 to raise funds for the construction of new campus facilities.
+Families and businesses are encouraged to contribute to the campaign so that financial progress can be made towards Phase 2 of the facility, which includes a gymnasium and cafeteria/multi-purpose room.